chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

   type_uu UUID NOT NULL REFERENCES private.stk_changeme_type(uu),
   ----Prompt: ask the user if they need to create parent child relationships inside the table --parent_uu UUID REFERENCES private.stk_changeme(uu),
+  ----Prompt: ask the user if this table represents lines that belong to a header record --header_uu UUID NOT NULL REFERENCES private.stk_changeme(uu),
   ----Prompt: ask the user if they need to store json --record_json JSONB NOT NULL DEFAULT '{}'::jsonb,
   ----Prompt: ask the user if they need to know when/if a record was processed